mcneel/developer.rhino3d.com/_guide_topics/rhinomobile/installing_tools_mac.md

 #### Step-by-Step

-1. In **Xamarin Studio**, navigate to **Tools** > **Open Android SDK Manager…**.
+1. In *Xamarin Studio*, navigate to *Tools* > *Open Android SDK Manager...*.
-1. In the **Android SDK Manager** window, wait until manager has finished fetching the update manifest.
+1. In the *Android SDK Manager* window, wait until manager has finished fetching the update manifest.
 1. Depending on when you downloaded the Xamarin tools, you will want to install the most recent API (21 at the time of writing) as well as the last couple (20 and 19) for backward compatibility.
-Select the small check boxes next the names and then click **Install N packages…** button.
+Select the small check boxes next the names and then click *Install N packages...* button.
 1. This brings up a (very buggy) window in which you must accept all the licenses of each item before continuing.
-If you can't get the **Install** button to work, exit out of the window, open it again, and individually click the Accept radio button on the left until it works.
+If you can't get the *Install* button to work, exit out of the window, open it again, and individually click the Accept radio button on the left until it works.
 ![android sdk]({{ site.baseurl }}/images/rhinomobile_installing_tools_mac_01.png)
-1. **NOTE:** Downloads can take awhile depending on your internet connection.
+1. *Note:* Downloads can take awhile depending on your internet connection.

 ---